Zaku: Concept and development

-The popularity of the first batch of the models spawned the Mobile Suit Variations where the mecha designer Kunio Okawara started designing variant mobile suits that could perform different tasks or adapt to different combat zones (for example, a Zaku specialized for underwater operations).
+The popularity of the first batch of models spawned the "Mobile Suit Variations," where the mecha designer Kunio Okawara started designing variant mobile suits that could perform different tasks or adapt to different combat zones (for example, a Zaku specialized for underwater operations).

-The MS-06 Zaku II unit then became the unit with most variants (22 alone in the first MSV all having its own model compared to titular machine RX-78-2 Gundam's 3 variants).
-It could be said that the Zaku is the impetus of MSV.
-The Zaku also had redesigns and variants created by other mecha designers, like the famous Katoki Hajime, who designed the MS-06F2 Zaku II Type F2 for Mobile Suit Gundam 0083: Stardust Memory and redesigned the Zaku II Ground Type and Char's Commander type Zaku for the MG (Master Grade) number 97 and 98 Zaku Ver.
-2.0, Yutaka Izubuchi, who is famous for his designs in Patlabor designed the MS-06FZ Zaku II Kai for Mobile Suit Gundam 0080: War in the Pocket.
+The MS-06 Zaku II unit then became the unit with most variants (22 alone in the first MSV all having its model compared to titular machine RX-78-2 Gundam's 3 variants).
+The Zaku also had redesigns and variants created by other mecha designers, like Hajime Katoki, who designed the MS-06F2 Zaku II Type F2 for Mobile Suit Gundam 0083: Stardust Memory and redesigned the Zaku II Ground Type and Char's Commander type Zaku for the MG (Master Grade) number 97 and 98 Zaku Ver.
+2.0, Yutaka Izubuchi.

 The design of the Zaku II influenced the later designs of the RMS-106 Hizack in Mobile Suit Zeta Gundam and AMX-011 Zaku III in Mobile Suit Gundam ZZ.
-The RMS-116H Hobby Hizack, not a military-use but a personal entertainment suit, which appeared in Mobile Suit Gundam: Char's Counterattack is also a descendant of the Zaku.
-Its descendants continue to appear, even in Manga stories like the OMS-06RF RF Zaku used by the Mars Zeon faction in Mobile Suit Gundam F90.
+The RMS-116H Hobby Hizack, not a military-use but a personal entertainment suit, which appeared in Mobile Suit Gundam: Char's Counterattack was also influenced by the Zaku.
+Its descendants continue to appear even in manga, like the OMS-06RF RF Zaku used by the Mars Zeon faction in Mobile Suit Gundam F90.

 Role in plot

-The Zaku II is the most common Zeon mobile suit during the beginning of the show.
+The Zaku II is the most common Zeon mobile suit at the show's beginning.
 Although a threat to unskilled characters, the Zaku is ultimately cannon fodder that comes in plentiful numbers for the Gundam.

-In the Gundam timeline, the Zaku appears as one of the first units created for battle in the series.
-At the start of the One Year War, Zaku II's were the mainstay of Zeon's military.
-Zaku II quickly becomes inferior to newer and more powerful mobile suits as the war progresses, and by the later stages of the war is considered antiquated.
-Because the Zaku II is the basic military unit of the Zeon forces, and because it is a mass production mobile suit, there are many units left by the end of the war.
+In the Gundam timeline, the Zaku appears as one of the series' first units created for battle.
+At the start of the One-Year War, the Zaku II was the mainstay of Zeon's military but quickly became inferior to newer and more powerful mobile suits as the war progressed.
+By the later stages of the war, the Zaku II is antiquated.
+Because the Zaku II is the basic military unit of the Zeon forces and it is a mass-production mobile suit, many units are left by the war's end.
 These suits survive only to be destroyed en-masse to show the power of the newer models.

-By the time of Gundam Unicorn, over fifteen years after the One Year War, Zaku II's are literally shown as museum pieces.
-Upon seeing a display model of an old Zaku II, some characters remark upon how outdated it is, while others point out its historical significance as an early example of widely mass-produced Mobile Suits.
+By the time of Gundam Unicorn, over fifteen years after the One Year War, Zaku II's are shown as museum pieces.
+Upon seeing a display model of an old Zaku II, some characters remark upon how outdated it is.
+In contrast, others highlight its historical significance as an early example of widely mass-produced Mobile Suits.